-- 5.1Year 1-6 pupils are not supervised or permitted in classrooms before 8.30 am.
+- 5.1 Year 1-6 students are not supervised or permitted in classrooms before 8.30 am.
 If children arrive early, they can wait in the foyer of the Primary Hall or at the gate beside Room 8.
-They will not, however, be supervised. - 5.2 Year 7-13 pupils are not permitted in classrooms before 8.20 am and will not be supervised prior to 8.20 am.

-5.3 The exception is where pupils are attending a supervised class eg: Scholarship or a supervised activity such as Hillary Challenge training.
+They will not, however, be supervised. - 5.2 Year 7-13 students are not permitted in classrooms before 8.20 am and will not be supervised prior to 8.20 am. - 5.3 The exception is where students are attending a supervised class eg: Scholarship or a supervised activity such as Hillary Challenge training.